-To avoid disruption to the pupil’s education our Head of Individual Needs can undertake many of the assessments required in school herself.
-The specialist team work closely with classroom teachers to make sure that the provision and support in the classroom is tailor made to the needs of a particular pupil whatever that may be.
+To avoid disruption to pupils’ education, our Head of Individual Needs can undertake many of the assessments required in school herself.
+The specialist team work closely with classroom teachers to make sure that the provision and support in the classroom is tailored to the requirements of each pupil with identified learning needs.

-Pupils with identified learning needs will have a bespoke Learning Profile which they and, for younger pupils, their parents review and contribute to every year with the Head of Individual Needs.
-Teachers therefore can adapt their lesson planning and resources accordingly.
+Pupils with identified learning needs have a bespoke Learning Profile which they and, for younger pupils, their parents, review and contribute to every year, in liaison with the Head of Individual Needs.
+Teachers use these Profiles to adapt their lesson planning and resources accordingly.

 The team also liaises on behalf of pupils and parents with outside agencies and examination boards to make sure that every pupil can achieve their potential.